 S. NO KEY AUDIT MATTERS HOW THE MATTER WAS ADDRESSED IN OUR AUDIT 3.
-CONTROL ENVIRONMENT RELATING TO THE FINANCIAL REPORTING PROCESS AND RELATED IT SYSTEMS 4.
-The IT control environment relating to the financial reporting process and the application controls of individual IT systems have an impact on the selected audit approach.
-As the financial statements are based on extensive number of data flows from multiple IT systems, consequently the financial reporting control environment is determined as a key audit matter. following evaluation of the financial reporting process and related control environment, as well as testing of the effectiveness of controls including general IT controls.
+CONTROL ENVIRONMENT RELATING TO T RELATED IT SYSTEMS HE FINANCIAL REPORTING PROCESS AND The IT control environment relating to the financial reporting process and the application controls of individual IT systems have an impact on the selected audit approach.
+As the financial statements are based on extensive number of data flows from multiple IT systems, consequently the financial reporting control environment is determined as a key audit matter.
+Our audit procedures included the following evaluation of the financial reporting process and related control environment, as well as testing of the effectiveness of controls including general IT controls.
 Our audit procedures focused on testing the reconciliation and approval controls as well as on evaluating the administration of access rights.
+Our audit procedures extensively consisted of several substantive procedures as well as data analysis relating to the most significant balances on the profit and loss account and statement of financial position.
 4. PROVISION FOR OBSOLESCENCE IN INVENTOR As disclosed in note 18 and 19 to the financial statements, the Company has net inventories of Rs.
 161.393 million and Rs.
 406.147 million as at December 31, 2018 for stores, spares and loose tools and stock in trade, respectively.
 The total inventories represent a significant portion of the Company's total assets.
 Our procedures included the following: We evaluated the significant assumptions and methodologies applied by management to identify and provide for slow moving and obsolete inventory categories.
-We compared the ageing and provisioning percentages used by management in the current year to those applied in prior years and checked the reasonableness of provisioning basis using our understanding of industry practices.
+We compared the ageing and provisioning percentages used by management in the current year to those applied in prior years and checked the reasonableness or provisioning basis using our understanding of industry practices.